Mueller facing new Republican pressure to resign in Russia probe

 This is not the first time Mueller has faced calls to step down.

-Congressional Republicans over the summer raised concerns over Mueller’s relationship with Comey, whom Trump ousted from the FBI director in May.
+Congressional Republicans over the summer raised concerns over Mueller’s relationship with Comey, whom Trump ousted from the FBI in May.
 Reps.
 Franks and Andy Biggs, both Republicans from Arizona, had called for Mueller’s resignation for that reason.

 President Trump has called Mueller’s relationship with Comey “bothersome,” though hasn’t said much about Mueller’s role lately even as he seizes on the latest revelations about the Fusion GPS dossier to try and turn the tables on Democrats in the Russia scandal.